camunda/camunda-docs/docs/apis-tools/grpc.md

   - The resource type is not supported (e.g. supported resources include BPMN and DMN files)
   - The content is not deserializable (e.g. detected as BPMN, but it's broken XML)
   - The content is invalid (e.g. an event-based gateway has an outgoing sequence flow to a task)
+- If multi-tenancy is enabled, and `tenantId` is blank (empty string, null)
+- If multi-tenancy is enabled, and a BPMM resource containing an element of type `SIGNAL` is deployed to a tenant ID other than `<default>`
+- If multi-tenancy is enabled, and an invalid tenant ID is provided.
+A tenant ID is considered invalid if:
+  - The tenant ID is blank (empty string, null)
+  - The tenant ID is longer than 31 characters
+  - The tenant ID contains anything other than alphanumeric characters, dot (.), dash (-), or underscore (\_)
+- If multi-tenancy is disabled, and `tenantId` is not blank (empty string, null), or has an ID other than `<default>`

+##### GRPC_STATUS_PERMISSION_DENIED

+- If multi-tenancy is enabled, and an unauthorized tenant ID is provided

 ### `FailJob` RPC